bapjiws/elasticsearch_presentation/slides.md

 </div>

 - "q" means "query"
-- "d" means document
+- "d" means "document"
 - "t" "term"
-- "t in q" means "The sum of the weights for each term t in the query q for document d".
+- "t in q" means "the sum of the weights for each term t in the query q for document d"

 ---